rpominov/fun-task/docs/exceptions.md

 ## Unexpected failures in browser

-In case of a browser reloading the page usually considered as an awful behavior from the UX point of view, so it might be not an option.
-We may choose not to do something like reloading the page in a hope of providing a better UX at a risk of leaking inconsistent state to the database.
-Some bugs are indeed not fatal for a web page, and it often may continue to work mostly fine.
+In case of a browser restarting (reloading the page) usually considered as an awful behavior from the UX point of view, so it might be not an option.
+We may choose not to restart in a hope of providing a better UX at a risk of leaking inconsistent state to the database etc. Some bugs are indeed not fatal for a web page, and it often may continue to work mostly fine.
 So this is a trade–off and to not restart is a legitimate option here.

 Also in case of a browser we might want UI to react to the bug somehow.
-But in case of arbitrary bug there is not much we can do again.
+But in case of arbitrary bug there isn't much we can do again.
 In case of an *expected* failure (like the incorrect user input) we can handle it very well from UI/UX poit of view — we should show an error message near the exact field in the form, also we may dissable the submit button etc. In case of a bug we don't really know what is going on, so we can only do something like showing a popup with a very vague message.
 But I think this won't be very helpfull, it may actually be worse than not showing a popup.
 Maybe user not even going to interact with the part of the program that has broken, and a popup out of nowhere may only damage UX.
 And if user do interact with the broken part they will notice that it's broken anyway — no need to tell what they already know.
+Also if we show a popup user might assume that something failed, but now it's all under control and it's safe to continue to use the program.
+But this would be a lie, nothing is under control in case of a bug.

 Conclusion: we have no reason to catch unexpected errors in browser.